Thomas Robert Zinkula: Bishop of Davenport

-On April 19, 2017 Pope Francis named Zinkula as the ninth bishop of the Diocese of Davenport.
-When initially notified of his appointment by text message, Zinkula assumed it a prank from one of the seminarians.
-Zinkula was ordained a bishop at St. John Vianney Church in Bettendorf, Iowa by Archbishop Michael Jackels of Dubuque, with Bishop Martin Amos and Archbishop Jerome Hanus as co-consecrators.
+On April 19, 2017, Pope Francis named Zinkula the ninth bishop of Davenport.
+When notified of his appointment by text message, Zinkula assumed it was a prank by a seminarian.
+He was ordained a bishop at St. John Vianney Church in Bettendorf, Iowa, by Archbishop Michael Jackels of Dubuque, with Bishop Martin Amos and Archbishop Jerome Hanus as co-consecrators.